pyCOARE/coare/docs/contributing.rst

-Contributing to pycoare
+Contribution Guide
 =======================

-Contributions of all forms are welcome!
+Contributions to ``pycoare`` of all forms are welcome!

 Please follow these guidelines for contributing to this project: